restic/restic/doc/030_preparing_a_new_repo.rst

     $ export B2_ACCOUNT_ID=<MY_APPLICATION_KEY_ID>
     $ export B2_ACCOUNT_KEY=<MY_APPLICATION_KEY>

+To get application keys, a user can go to the App Keys section of the Backblaze account portal.
+You must create a master application key first.
+From there, you can generate a standard Application Key.
+Please note that the Application Key should be treated like a password and will only appear once.
+If an Application Key is forgotten, you must generate a new one.

+For more information on application keys, refer to the Backblaze `documentation <https://www.backblaze.com/b2/docs/application_keys.html>`__.

 .. note:: As of version 0.9.2, restic supports both master and non-master `application keys <https://www.backblaze.com/b2/docs/application_keys.html>`__.
 If using a non-master application key, ensure that it is created with at least **read and write** access to the B2 bucket.
 On earlier versions of restic, a master application key is required.

 You can then initialize a repository stored at Backblaze B2.
 If the